memagu/www.mewi.dev/README.md

-# mewi.dev-template
+# www.mewi.dev
-A template for *.mewi.dev repositories
+A personal website and portfolio